sdroege/gstreamer-rs/docs/gstreamer-audio/docs.md

 This is expressed in caps by having a channel mask with no bits set.

 As another special case it is allowed to have two channels without a channel mask.
-This implicitely means that this is a stereo stream with a front left and front right channel.
+This implicitly means that this is a stereo stream with a front left and front right channel.
 <!-- enum AudioChannelPosition::variant None -->
 used for position-less channels, e.g.